BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique glass.

 Chips on important period glasses can often be filled with a resin which renders the damage inconspicuous.

-In the event of a break, avoid touching broken edges as fingerprint residue can hamper the rebonding process.
+In the event of a break, avoid touching broken edges.
+This is because fingerprint residue can hamper the rebonding process.

-In all instances, it pays to seek professional help from a specialist dealer.
+In all instances, seek professional help from a specialist dealer.

 Cleaning antique glass

 To reduce the risk of accidents, remove any items of jewellery before cleaning.